This is the persistent question among my friends. How do you cut the cord and still watch all the different sports you want?

 All in all I spent quite a bit of time and a little bit of money to solve my problem.
 I was highly motivated to see this particular game.

-Usually I would just move on, but that’s probably not true of all sports viewers so ask the right questions at the front end.
+Usually I would just move on and miss a game, but that’s probably not true of all sports viewers, so try and ask the right questions at the front end.

 If you know simpler and cheaper ways to cut the cord and watch March Madness (men’s and women’s), the Olympic sports and soccer let me know.

-I’m aware that what I don’t know I don’t know is pretty darn expansive.
+I’m aware that what I don’t know I don’t know, and that universe is pretty darn expansive.